 The soft/medium gamma-ray regime is the least astrophysically explored range across the electromagnetic spectrum; the sensitivity of current missions is orders of magnitudes worse than neighboring bands due to high instrumental and atmospheric backgrounds, low interaction cross-sections, and inherent difficulty of imaging at these energies.
 It remains an extremely interesting range harboring the positron annihilation line, signatures of stellar nucleosynthesis, and emission from the most extreme environments.

-COMPTEL opened up the MeV gamma-ray band in the 1990’s, followed by INTEGRAL in 2002.
+COMPTEL on the Compton Gamma-ray Observatory (CGRO) opened up the MeV gamma-ray band in the 1990’s, followed by INTEGRAL in 2002.
 Together they have made huge progress toward cataloging and understanding the gamma-ray sky, however there are still many open questions.

 The 511 keV γ-ray line, signature of positron annihilation, was first discovered coming from the Galactic Center region in the 1970’s [Johnson et al. 1973], but the source of these positrons is still a mystery.
 Possible sources include β-decay from stellar nucleosynthesis, XRBs and microquasars, pulsars and magnetars, pion decay in cosmic rays, the supermassive black hole, and dark matter annihilation, decay or de-excitaion.